tim-minter/watson-assistant-app-connect/README.md

 Create a Watson Assistant service on IBM Cloud [here](https://cloud.ibm.com/catalog/services/watson-assistant).
 The free version can be used.
 In my actual solution I used the Plus version that comes with an incredibly simple way to embed the Assistant into a web page.

-Create an instance of IBM Connect on IBM Cloud [here](https://cloud.ibm.com/catalog/services/app-connect).
+Create an instance of IBM APP Connect on IBM Cloud [here](https://cloud.ibm.com/catalog/services/app-connect).
 The free version is perfectly fine again.

-Open the [management page](https://us-south.assistant.watson.cloud.ibm.com) (this link may not work depending on where you created your assistant) of your Watson Assistant and click on the Assistants menu (top left) then click on Create Assistant
+Open the [management page](https://us-south.assistant.watson.cloud.ibm.com) (this link may not work depending on where you created your assistant) of your Watson Assistant and click on the Assistants menu (top left) then click on Create Assistant.

 ![Initial WA interface](/images/initalcreateassistant.png)

-Give the assistant a name
+Give the assistant a name.

 ![Assistant creation page](/images/createassistantdetails.png)